 The name refers to where the noodles come from, which is the Quang Nam Province, of which Da Nang was a part of.

-Our bowl of noodles was accompanied with pork, shrimp, quail eggs, peanuts, turmeric in a light broth.
+Our bowl of noodles was accompanied with pork, shrimp, quail eggs, peanuts, tumeric in a light broth.

-Prior to the Da Nang food tour, we had enjoyed Mi Quang at several local eateries.
-And like the previous Mi Quang dishes, the version at Con market was tasty.
+Prior to this culinary adventure, we had enjoyed mi quang at several local eateries.
+And like the previous mi quang dishes, the version at Con market was tasty.

 Sampling Banh Xeo